I won't qualify for financial assistance. Why should I bother to submit a FAFSA?

 Must I include my stepfather's income and asset information on my FAFSA?
 He and my mom just got married last year.

-- If you consider your mother (rather than your father) to be the parent you have lived with more during the past 12 months, then both your mother's and stepfather's income/asset information must be included on your FAFSA.
-Your stepfather is defined as your father for purposes of completing your FAFSA, regardless of whether or not he wishes to assist you with your educational and living expenses.
+- If you consider your mother (rather than your father) to be the parent you have lived with more during the past 12 months, then both your mother's and stepfather's income/asset information must be included on your FAFSA, regardless of whether or not he/she wishes to assist you with your educational and living expenses.

 Both of my parents are deceased and I've been living with my grandparents since I was very young.
 They even claimed me as an exemption on their federal tax transcripts.
 Should I include their income/asset information on my FAFSA?